It’s About Truth

 Thoughts I didn’t want to say out loud.

-But something interesting started happening when those thoughts landed on the page.
+But something started happening once those thoughts landed.

 The story I was telling myself began to separate from reality.